Recipe: DC Fishwife's Japanese Sauces

 1-2 large handfuls of good quality katsuobushi flakes

-Bring the shoyū and katsuobushi to a simmer over medium-low heat; do not allow the liquid to boil.
+Slowly bring the shoyū and katsuobushi to a simmer over medium-low heat; do not allow the liquid to boil.
 Let simmer for 10-15 mins, then remove from heat and allow to cool.

 Strain out the katsuobushi, very lightly squeezing out the liquid from the residue.
 Stored in a glass Mason jar in the refrigerator, it will keep for up to a year.